toelt-llc/UNIPA-oranges/label-studio.md

 pip install label-studio
 label-studio start
+(I used a conda environment but it is not necessary)

 A window opens with label-studio interface.
 Go to the account settings and find the API key.
 Keep it.